rottaca/VisInfProcProjectSeminar/README.md

 - **Navigation planner**: Plans the robot navigation based on the estimated optic flow.
 Here the biological inspired algorithms are involved.
 - **Visualisation component**: Visualizes the events by either integrating the events in a small time window (shows moving edges) or by displaying optic flow vectors.
 Additionally the component shows the current robot navigation plan (turning rate, speed,...).

 ## eDVS Streaming Formats
 The eDVS chip streams the events in the following formats.
 The event always contains two bytes as shown in E0.
 The first byte contains the 7 bit Y-coordinate and a leading 1.
-Te second byte contains the polarity (on = 0, off = 1) and the 7 bit X-coordinate.
+The second byte contains the polarity (on = 0, off = 1) and the 7 bit X-coordinate.
 The optional timestamps have a resolution of 1us.

 - E0: default, no timestamp -> 1yyyyyyy.pxxxxxxx
 - E1: additional delta timestamp with 1 to 4 bytes (only 7 bits each, leading bit = 1 indicates last timestamp byte)